-Ryan Lee & Alyssa Martin: Recipients of the Dance Ontario Creative Partnership
+Ryan Lee & Alyssa Martin: Recipients of last year's Dance Ontario Creative Partnerships

 Dance Ontario’s Selection Committee (Lola Ryan, Jennifer Watkins, Ofilio Portillo, Alan Faigal, Tina Nicolaidis) is delighted to announce that choreographers Ryan Lee and Alyssa Martin (Rock Bottom Movement) have been chosen for the 2016 Creative Partnerships Program.
 These unique artists will bring two exciting world premieres to the Fleck Dance Theatre stage January 20-22 as part of Dance Ontario DanceWeekend 2017.